vegidio/vegidio/README.md

 ## Hello there! 👋🏾

-My name is **Vinicius** (my friend's call me *Vini*), I'm a Software Engineer with 20+ years of experience; I started as a Backend Developer, but my focus in the last 10+ years has been Mobile Development, taking the roles of Senior Engineer, Tech Lead and Software Architect.
+My name is **Vinicius** (my friend's call me Vini), I'm a Software Engineer with 20+ years of experience.
+I started as a Backend Developer, but my focus in the last 10+ years has been Mobile Development, taking the roles of Senior Engineer, Tech Lead and Software Architect.

 This is the tech stack that I like to work with: